Compose System Design

 The SysML systems engineering modeling language has a strong focus on design.
 Once the requirements have been elicited, modeled and analyzed, the attention of the engineer turns to design.
 Systems are typically complex and must be broken down into a number of subsystems that will interact with each other through known and published interfaces.

 A Block Definition diagram can be created in Enterprise Architect to model the decomposition of a system into a hierarchy of subsystems.
 Subsystems can be hyper-linked to more detailed diagrams, which allow the viewer to click through from the system level through to all its constituent parts.
 The subsystems can also be linked back to the requirements they are implementing, and then to the stakeholders who own the requirements.

 The SysML Design Model

-In this example, the Portable Audio Player is defined as a SysML system containing subsystems that perform specific tasks; the design contains subsystems for supplying power, performing playback and audio processing, and interfacing with other devices and the user interface.
+In this example, the Portable Audio Player is defined in SysML as a system composed of subsystems that perform specific tasks; the design shows subsystems for supplying power, performing playback and audio processing, and interfacing with other devices and the user interface.

-Details of the Portable Audio Player's composition are further described in detail within the Portable Audio Player's Internal Block Diagram:
+The Portable Audio Player's composition is described in greater detail in the Portable Audio Player's Internal Block diagram:

-The example describes the Portable Audio Player's composition, detailing how each of the sub-systems is structured.
-The example also describes the binding relationships between the parts, which define how they are functionally bound to one another; for example, the CPU, Memory and Codec are interfaced together in the Processing Subsystem.
+The example describes the Portable Audio Player's composition, detailing how each of the subsystems is structured.
+The example also describes the relationships between the parts, defining how they are functionally bound to one another; for example, the CPU, Memory and Codec are interfaced together in the Processing Subsystem.